PromyLOPh/guix-hpc-website/posts/cwl-guix-ipfs-workflow.md

 GNU Project.
 The Guix project originated from the work done on the [Nix](https://nixos.org/nix/) package manager.
 There are some misconceptions here.
-In a way, Guix is to Nix what LDC is to Clang: both use the same low-level mechanisms (i.e., build daemon to LLVM), both share the same functional paradigm of software deployment, but the rest of the implementation and philosophy is different.
+In a way, Guix is to Nix what LDC is to Clang: both use the same low-level mechanisms (build daemon, LLVM), both share the same functional paradigm of software deployment, but the rest of the implementation and philosophy is different.
 There is no anymosity between the projects and they still share work and